marvision-ai/Home-Service-Robot-Project/README.md

 3. turtlebot_rviz_launchers: With the view_navigation.launch file, you can load a preconfigured rviz workspace.
 You’ll save a lot of time by launching this file, because it will automatically load the robot model, trajectories, and map for you.
 4. turtlebot_gazebo: With the turtlebot_world.launch you can deploy a turtlebot in a gazebo environment by linking the world file to it.

+Make sure you installed all the package dependencies with `$rosdep -i install <package name>`

 ### Additional packages developed for this project:
 These are the packages that will be placed in the `catkin/src` directory of your workspace when you clone this repo: